DOUG JESSOP - STORYTELLER - BROADCASTER

 Journalist.
 Brand Builder.
 Executive Producer.

-I strongly feel that “stories have power”.
+"Everyone has a story.
+I strongly feel that stories have power.
 Chances are that if you are going through something, someone else probably has as well.
 The shared experiences we humans have can help each other.
-That, my friend, makes the point that stories,“help us understand each other.”
+That, my friend, makes the point that stories help us understand each other.

 In this Jessop’s Journal interview I felt like I was telling people who Santa was.
 It was the original Utah Jazz Bear’s first TV interview without his costume.
-Watch the video and get the answers to these InternetTreasureHunt.com questions and more: *What is the name of the guy that was the original Utah Jazz Bear? *How does this mighty mascot want to #leaveyourmark? *How many staple and stitches does he have from being a mascot for so long?
+John Absey shares a rare insight to the world of professional sports mascots.

 Shayne Smith has hit it big in comedy.
 He was “raised” in Central Utah.
-He got a unique tattoo that makes him recognizable.
+He got a unique collections of tattoos that makes him recognizable.
+Shayne is also known as “Mountain Dew Guy” His “big break” in the comedy world was .multi-million views with DryBar Comedy

 DOUG JESSOP’S BIO